MODESBYU/MODES/README.md

 # Using the Machine Learning

 Every time you want to use the machine learning, you will need to make sure the virtual environment is activated.
 To do so, run the following command once you have navigated to the repository.
-Be sure to note that `neural-venv` is just the name of the virtual environment you created.
+Be sure to note that `neural-venv` is just the name of the virtual environment you created and can be changed to match your virtual environment.

 ```bash
 source neural-venv/bin/activate     # Mac-OS